 Wallpaper By Bien Fait + Parisian Home Of Cécile Figuette

 I love wallpaper!
 All who know me well knows that is a fact.
 That's why I'd like to tell you about my little visit to French wallpaper atelier Bien Fait ("well made" in French) in Paris recently.
-It was such a nice time spent chatting one-on-one with owner and founder, Cécile Figuette, while my dear colleague and friend, Toni Vinther, chatted with her partner Nicolas.
+It was such a nice time spent chatting one-on-one with owner and founder, Cécile Figuette, while my assistant, Toni Vinther, chatted with her partner Nicolas.
 Together, we learned so much about their special process in creating over-scale patterned wallpaper made to order.
 This means that it is 100% bespoke if you need it to be.
 Some elements of the pattern can move around according to the wishes of the homeowner or designer.
 For instance, if you want a bed in a certain place in a room, you can ask Cécile to create the paper so that the pattern fits around the bed...
 Maybe you want a tree a little to the left or right so that it can be viewed clearly on one side of the bed versus hidden behind the headboard.
 Now that's amazing service right there.
 I love the idea!

 Cécile designs nearly all of the patterns herself, and whenever they are printed (she prints everything locally at the moment) she goes to personally check to see that everything is up to spec.
 This lady is so inspiring to me because she is not only a remarkable business woman with a great head on her shoulders for running a wallpaper firm, but she is a creative, artistic soul who loves to do work that speaks to her heart.
 And she's a mom!!!
 That's even more impressive to me now when I meet women with kids than it was before I became a mom.